getsnoopy/BiTGApps/docs/bootlog.md

 # Generating Boot Logs

 You can generate logcat and dmesg log using BiTGApps itself.
-Boot log functionality is not enabled by default.
+Bootlog functionality is not enabled by default.
 For that you need **boot-config.prop** file.
 When this config file not present in device, at the time of installation you will be notified with following texts.

 ```!
 Boot config not found```